- Thought experiments provide a platform to examine abstract concepts in a playful and imaginative manner.

 Thought experiments are among the most important tools in the intellectual toolbox.
 Widely used in many disciplines, thought experiments allow for complex situations to be explored, questions to be raised, and complex ideas to be placed in an understandable context.
-Here we have seven thought experiments in philosophy you might not have heard of.
-With explanations of what they mean and what questions they raise.
+Here are seven thought experiments in philosophy you might not have heard of, complete with explanations of what they mean and what questions they raise.

 The Veil of Ignorance

 This experiment was devised by John Rawls in 1971 to explore notions of justice in his book A Theory of Justice.

 Suppose that you and a group of people had to decide on the principles that would establish a new society.
 However, none of you know anything about who you will be in that society.
 Elements such as your race, income level, sex, gender, religion, and personal preferences are all unknown to you.
 After you decide on those principles, you will then be turned out into the society you established.

 Question: How would that society turn out?
 What does that mean for our society now?